Priyan5hhh/travel-tourism-management/README.md

-# Travel & Tourism Management System — Interview Prep Sheet
+# Travel & Tourism Management System — Detailed Summary

 A full-stack **MERN** (MongoDB, Express, React, Node.js) web application for browsing travel tour packages, booking them, and managing everything through an admin dashboard.
 This document is a complete, self-contained interview preparation guide covering architecture, workflow, every feature, every file, and the trade-offs/weaknesses you should be ready to discuss.